Elon Musk Builds The World’s Largest Ever Lithium-Ion Battery In 100 Days As He Bet

 — DIY.FUND (@Diyfund) November 24, 2017

-The Tesla Powerpack is connected to a wind farm that is managed by French energy firm Negen.
-The battery tests will be conducted to guarantee the local regulatory requirements before it will operate on Dec.1.
-It is expected to empower thousands of homes during periods of blackouts, according to Phys.org.
+The Tesla Powerpack is connected to a wind farm that is managed by French energy firm Neoen.
+The battery tests will be conducted to guarantee the local regulatory requirements before it will operate on Dec.
+1. It is expected to power thousands of homes during periods of blackouts, according to Phys.org.

 #Sustainability Elon Musk wins $50 million bet by installing world's largest lithium-ion battery in under 100 days https://t.co/8GhGqCk6zj #onbeon pic.twitter.com/vXRuzU3Rq8